rcapillon/3DFEM/README.md

 # 3DFEM
-## Python 3D finite element library
+## Python 3D finite element code

-This python library for solving 3D structural problems using the finite element method.
+This python code for solving 3D structural problems using the finite element method.
 New features will be added over time.

-*This library has **NOT** been validated on reference cases yet.*
+*This code has **NOT** been validated on reference cases yet.*

 ## Requirements and dependencies
 * Python 3